PROPERTY ACCOUNTING – POLICIES AND PROCEDURES

 The Property Contact from the transferring department and the receiving department will utilize the Transfer Module portion of The Asset Management Software (InCircuit) to perform permanent interdepartmental transfers.

 Furniture or equipment may be transferred to another state or government agency after written approval has been received from the Office of Purchasing and Travel and/or any other governing agency.
 Property Accounting should be notified of the property transfer.
-This notification should include the description, serial number, inventory number, reason for transferring and present condition of the property.
-See Purchasing Policies and Procedures at www.usm.edu/institutional-policies/policy-adma-pur-000-012.
-For government-owned property, contact the Sponsored Program Administration (SPA).
+This notification should include the description, serial number, and inventory number, reason for transferring and present condition of the property.
+See Purchasing Policies and Procedures at www.usm.edu/institutional-policies/policy-adma-pur-012.
+For government-owned property, contact the Office of Research Administration (ORA) (formerly Sponsored Program Administration (SPA)).
 Property Accounting will receive notification from the Purchasing Department that the property has been transferred to the other agency and will then delete the property from the inventory and send a report to the State Audit office.

 Each department's inventory will be audited by the responsible department, Property Accounting or the Internal Auditor whenever necessary.
 A report of this audit will be sent to the President, Vice President of Business and Finance, the Controller, the department head.
 The State Property Auditor audits each agency’s inventory whenever necessary.
 A report of this audit is sent to the President, Vice President for Business and Finance, the Controller, Property Manager and other governing agencies.